 Trick-or-treating can also lead to chipped, cracked, or broken teeth simply because of hard candy.
 We always recommend avoiding hard candy if you can.
 That’s because anything that contains a lot of sugar that lingers in your mouth for a long time only gives bacteria the chance to feed on it and cause decay and cavities.

 But if you think chewing the hard candy is safer for your smile, think again!
 This can easily cause injury to a tooth!
 To avoid this problem, just avoid hard candy!
 Simple, right!
+Children in the Luck, Wisconsin, area, who have not heeded their parents warnings against excessive candy consumption, can be taken to Luck Dental Clinic for paediatric appointments.

 Don’t Be Spooked By A Halloween Dental Emergency!